ROSARIES CHAPLETS JEWELRY SUPPLIES DIRECTORY SEARCH

 SANTA CROCE in GERUSALEMME

-The Relics of the crucifixion of Jesus were brought back from Jerusalem by St Helena, mother of the first Christian Emperor of Rome in the early part of the 4th Century.
-By tradition the first building to house the relics of the Passion was on the property where she lived.
-The floor was packed with earth from Jerusalem which gave it its name.
+The Relics of the crucifixion of Jesus were brought to Rome - from Jerusalem - by St Helena, mother of the first Christian Emperor of Rome in the early part of the 4th Century.
+By tradition the first building to house the relics of the Passion in Rome was on the property where she lived.
+The land was packed with earth from Jerusalem which gave it its name.

 READINGS - HISTORY